 Your body only needs a little amount of sodium daily.
 Foods don't have to taste salty to have sodium in them.
 It is possible to eat too much sodium even without use of a saltshaker.
-Over 75% of sodium comes from processed and restaurant foods.
-11% comes from salt added to food when cooking or eating.
+Over 75 percent of sodium comes from processed and restaurant foods, while 11 percent comes from salt added to food when cooking or eating.

 Examples of high-sodium foods are: